-The National Institutes of Health define heart palpitations as sensations of rapid or racing heartbeats.
+The National Institutes of Health define heart palpitations as sensations of rapid or racing heartbeats 1.
 Although this feeling is disconcerting, it usually is not a cause for alarm.
-The heart still is pumping blood, and it is just experiencing a momentary irregularity in its beats.
-Most heart palpitations are a result of outside triggers, and caffeine is a common trigger, according to the Mayo Clinic.
+Your heart is still pumping blood, and it is just experiencing a momentary irregularity in its beats.
+Most heart palpitations are a result of outside triggers, and caffeine is a common trigger, according to the NIH 1.

 Caffeine

-Caffeine causes heart palpitations partly because it stimulates the central nervous system, the American Heart Association says.
-Although the heart has a spontaneous rhythm, nervous impulses can alter the rhythm.
-Some people simply are more sensitive to caffeine, which heightens the body's reaction and triggers momentary heart palpitations.
+Caffeine causes heart palpitations partly because it stimulates your central nervous system, the American Heart Association says 2.
+Although your heart has a spontaneous rhythm, nervous impulses can alter that rhythm.
+You may simply be more sensitive to caffeine, which heightens your body's reaction and triggers momentary heart palpitations.

 Features